Images Depict Mature Plants

 Hicks Yew Hedge Shrubs for Sale Online

 As part of the evergreen species, Hicks Yew does not lose its foliage in the winter seasons.
-Because of this, Hicks Yew is great to add color and privacy to landscapes in colder climates.
-They will do well in growing zones 5 to 9.
-If you are not sure which zone you are in, you can check your grow zone and find other plants and trees that thrive in your region.
+Because of this, Hicks Yew (Taxus × media 'Hicksii') is great to add color and privacy to landscapes in colder climates.
+They will do well in hardiness zones 5 to 9.
+If you are not sure which zone you are in, you can check your grow zone and find other plants and trees that thrive in your region!

 The Hicks Yew Hedge naturally forms a narrow, columnar plant that works well as a foundation plant, or placed in pairs at entries or doorways for added dimension and enhanced curb appeal.
 Buy Hicks Yew Hedges for your garden or landscape, and add vibrant color and charm instantly!